robotpy/robotpy-build/docs/troubleshooting.rst

 that you didn't declare a dependency on in ``pyproject.toml``.
 Add the dependency and the parent trampoline class should be found.

-If the base class is polymorphic in a way that robotpy-build wasn't able to detect, you can force it to be polymorphic:
+If the base class is polymorphic in a way that semiwrap wasn't able to detect, you can force it to be polymorphic:

 .. code-block:: yaml